DSGT-DLP/Deep-Learning-Playground/README.md

 ## 1. Clone the Repository

-If you want the main project, run in the directory of your choice:
+If you want the **main** project, run in the directory of your choice:
 ```sh
 git clone https://github.com/DSGT-DLP/Deep-Learning-Playground.git
 ```

-If this installation is for the beginner project, instead do:
+If this installation is for the **beginner project**, instead do:
 ```sh
 git clone https://github.com/DSGT-DLP/dlp-practice.git
 ```